 The better the object fits the context, the higher the score.
-Scores are the glue that ties appropriately is an essential part of the construction of well behaved cubes.
+Scores are the glue that ties appobjects to the data model.
+Using them appropriately is an essential part of the construction of well behaved cubes.

 CubicWeb provides a set of basic selectors that may be parametrized.
 Also, selectors can be combined with the ~ unary operator (negation) and the binary operators & and | (respectivly 'and' and 'or') to build more complex selectors.
 Of course complex selectors may be combined too.
 Last but not least, you can write your own selectors.